dashpay/tenderdash/README.md

 Tenderdash is maintained by [Dash Core Group](https://www.dash.org/dcg/).
 If you'd like to work full-time on Tenderdash, [see our Jobs page](https://www.dash.org/dcg/jobs/).

-Tendermint Core is maintained by [Interchain GmbH](https://interchain.berlin).
-If you'd like to work full-time on Tendermint Core, [we're hiring](https://interchain-gmbh.breezy.hr/)!

 Funding for Tendermint Core development comes primarily from the [Interchain Foundation](https://interchain.io), a Swiss non-profit.
 The Tendermint trademark is owned by [Tendermint Inc.](https://tendermint.com), the for-profit entity